ekoindia/openapi-spec/markdown/README.md

 ```

 ### 1.3 Generate Sender Aadhaar OTP API
 This API is used to validate the sender's Aadhaar number.
-It generates an OTP which has to be verified using the "Verify Sender OTP" API.
+It generates an OTP which has to be verified using the "Validate Sender Aadhaar OTP" API.

 #### Details
 - **Method:** POST